 An execution status badge appears in the graphical object where execution pauses.

-Execution stopped before entering a chart or state.
+Execution is paused before entering a chart or in a

 Continue execution to the next breakpoint.